How Not to Bore your Reader

-You can describe the setting through the actions and reactions of characters in your story.
+You can describe the setting through the actions and reactions of the characters in your story.
 If you want to tell the reader that the seas are rough let them know through the cabin boy’s lurching steps.
-If the wind has picked up and a storm is coming, you could compare the sails flapping angrily to the captain’s coat tails as he chases his victim round the deck.
+If the wind has picked up and a storm is coming, you could compare the sails flapping angrily to the captain’s coattails as he chases his victim around the deck.

 Let’s have a look at a couple of paragraphs where the setting is separate from the action: